Coronavirus global death toll passes 1 million

 "We're on the brink of a fall that could be much worse than the spring," Trudeau said during a rare address to the nation.
 "I know this isn't the news that any of us wanted to hear and we can't change today's numbers or even tomorrow's.
 Those were already decided by what we did or didn't do two weeks ago.

 "It's all too likely we won't be gathering for Thanksgiving [Oct.
 12] but we still have a shot at Christmas.
-Together we have the power to get this second wave under control."
+Together we have the power to get this second wave under control," he said.

-Asia has recorded 188,910 deaths, an increase of more than 1,000, with about half of the total in India.
+Asia has recorded 189,522 deaths, an increase of more than 1,700, with more than half of the total in India.
 The continent ranks fifth for most deaths but has the most cases with 10.2 million.
 The increase Saturday was 1,799.

-India is second in the world with 5,992,533 cases, second behind the United States.
-On Sunday, the nation reported 88,600 new cases with the record 97,894 earlier this month.
+India is second in the world with 5,992,532 cases, second behind the United States.
+On Sunday, the nation reported 88,600 new cases with a record 97,894 set earlier this month.

 "The number of cases per day is a matter of concern.
 And everybody from governments, union governments, state governments, medical professionals, everybody is concerned," Dr. Arvind Kumar, a lung specialist at New Delhi's Gangaram Hospital, told ABC News.
 "And are we constantly having discussion, dialog, on what to do to contain this number?"